-As Moz describes it, page speed is measured in two ways, “page load time” and “time to first byte” while site speed “is actually the page speed for a sample of page views on a site.”
+As Moz describes it, page speed is measured in two ways, “page load time” and “time to the first byte” while site speed “is actually the page speed for a sample of page views on a site.”

 Page load time refers to how long it takes a specific page to fully load and display all the content on that page.
-Time to first byte refers to the time it takes for a browser to receive the first byte of information from the server.
+Time to the first byte refers to the time it takes for a browser to receive the first byte of information from the server.

-Whether you’re talking about page load time, time to first byte, or site speed, one thing remains constant – the faster your content loads, the better.
+Whether you’re talking about page load time, time to the first byte, or site speed, one thing remains constant – the faster your content loads, the better.